-Diamond Tetra Care Guide: Essential Tips for Keeping Your Fish Happy and Healthy
+Diamond Tetra Care: Essential Tips for Keeping Your Fish Happy

 Habitat in the wild

-Diamond tetra inhabits in thickly planted areas of the lake and in several of its slow tributaries.
-Diamond Tetras are often found in areas with dense aquatic vegetation, including plants like Java moss, Cabomba, and Amazon sword plants.
-These plants provide cover, protection, and foraging opportunities for the fish.
+Diamond tetras naturally inhabit densely planted areas of the lake and its slow-moving tributaries.
+They are often found among rich aquatic vegetation, including plants like java moss, cabomba, and amazon sword plants, which provide essential cover, protection, and foraging opportunities.

 Description